ericlackey/netsuite-field-finder/README.md

 ## Release Notes

+### 0.24
+- Fixed issue that caused a problem with dropdowns in Workflow editor

 ### 0.23
 - Added capability for user to expand related table fields within the same dropdown window
 - Added extension popup that allows user to turn on/off extension, enable/disable features, and show/hide certain field attributes.